Webinar Series

 May 14, 10:00am Pacific

-We'll dive into the nuts and bolts of creating an internal family office venture fund, drawing on the extensive legal expertise of Kirkland & Ellis Partner, Ryan Harris, and deep impact investment experience of Josh Cohen, founder of City Light Capital and Co-Founder of the The ImPact.
+We'll dive into the nuts and bolts of creating an internal family office venture fund, drawing on the extensive legal expertise of Kirkland & Ellis Partner, Ryan Harris, and deep investment experience of Philip Benjamin, Co-Founder of Colzen Capital, and Josh Cohen, founder of City Light Capital and Co-Founder of the The ImPact.

 We'll cover: